We found a mosquito in amber. We sampled the blood it contained. We used all our knowledge to clone that DNA and now we’re proud to announce:

 Through the door and it latches behind with a click, a final click, and you’re in the Clown Room.
 The infinite space they dwell in until some reckless fool opens a clown car door.

-Dracula [flipping through the letters he asked me to write so he can send them over a period of days and pretend he isn’t holding me hostage]: Why do each of these end with the “Like, Comment, and Subscribe” above your signature?
+Dracula [flipping through the letters he asked me to write home, as he intends to mail them over a period of days and thereby hide the fact that he’s holding me hostage]: Why do each of these end with the “Like, Comment, and Subscribe” above your signature?

 Me [eating a fly]: Algorithms, man.